 “Our advice about having a people-first approach does not invalidate following SEO best practices, such as those covered in Google’s own SEO guide.
 SEO is a helpful activity when it’s applied to people-first content.
 However, content created primarily for search engine traffic is strongly correlated with content that searchers find unsatisfying.”

-This means that SEO best practices still remain an integral part of a successful website (as long as they are applied to the right type of content) and therefore shouldn’t be ignored.
+This means that SEO best practices still remain an integral part of ranking in search (as long as they are applied to the right type of content) and therefore shouldn’t be ignored.

 Do’s & don’ts